RacimoLab/it-docs/ssh.md

 the "login node", or the "bastion node"), and then ssh to one of the compute nodes.
 This can be inconvenient if you're always logging in to the same compute node.
-With the following addition to the `~/.ssh/config` file, user abc123 can login to the `gpu01` compute node from their workstation using one command (`ssh gpu`).
+With the following addition to the `~/.ssh/config` file, user abc123 can login to the `compute11` compute node from their workstation using one command (`ssh c11`).
 The `ProxyJump snm` line assumes a correctly setup `Host snm` block as above.

 ```
-Host gpu
+Host c11
-	Hostname gpu01-snm-willerslev
+	Hostname compute11-snm-willerslev
 	User abc123
 	ProxyJump snm
 	ServerAliveInterval 60